Rochelle spends as much time in the kitchen as she does at a keyboard. It's no surprise that cooking and food are favorite article subjects.

 - Xanthan Gum: Despite its rather alien-sounding name, xanthan gum is as natural as any other fermented corn sugar polysaccharide you can think of.
-It derives its name from a strain of bacteria used during the fermentation process—Xanthomonas campestris—the same bacteria responsible for causing black rot on broccoli, cauliflower and leafy vegetables.
-The bacteria form a slimy substance which acts as a natural stabilizer or thickener.
+It derives its name from a strain of bacteria used during the fermentation process—Xanthomonas campestris—the same bacteria responsible for causing black rot on broccoli, cauliflower, and leafy vegetables.
+The bacteria form a slimy substance that acts as a natural stabilizer or thickener.
 When combined with corn sugar, the digestion process results in a colorless goo with properties similar to cornstarch.
-It is used in dressings to increase viscosity and create a quality known as pseudoplasticity.
-This means that when a product containing Xanthan gum is mixed or shaken it will thin out, but once the kinetic forces are removed, the mixture will thicken back up.
+It is used in dressings to increase viscosity and create a quality known as pseudoelasticity.
+This means that when a product containing Xanthan gum is mixed or shaken, it will thin out, but once the kinetic forces are removed, the mixture will thicken back up.

 Despite the use of bacteria during processing, xanthan gum itself is not generally considered harmful to human skin or digestive systems.

-- Food-grade phosphoric acid is a mass-produced chemical which is cheap and available in large quantities unlike more expensive natural seasonings that have similar flavors.
+- Food-grade phosphoric acid is a mass-produced chemical that is cheap and available in large quantities, unlike more expensive natural seasonings that have similar flavors.

-Phosphoric acid in larger quantities can cause severe medical problems through inhalation of mist, ingestion and contact with skin and eyes.
+Phosphoric acid in larger quantities can cause severe medical problems through inhalation of mist, ingestion, and contact with skin and eyes.
 It is also linked to lower bone density.
-In a study done between 1996 and 2001 published in the American Journal of Clinical Nutrition supports the theory.
+A study done between 1996 and 2001 published in the American Journal of Clinical Nutrition supports the theory.
 The study also suggests that further research is needed to confirm the findings.

 - EDTA (ethylenediaminetetraacetic acid) goes by many other names just to confuse the issue.
-It is added as a preservative to packaged foods, baby foods and vitamins to prevent catalytic oxidation by metal ions.
-It is also used in industrial cleaning, to reduce water hardness and for uses in paper, fertilizer and textile industries.
+It is added as a preservative to packaged foods, baby foods, and vitamins to prevent catalytic oxidation by metal ions.
+It is also used in industrial cleaning, to reduce water hardness, and for uses in the paper, fertilizer, and textile industries.

-There are various other uses such as recovery of lead from used batteries.
-In medicine, it is used in chelation therapy for, mercury and lead poisoning and as anticoagulant for blood samples.
+There are various other uses, such as the recovery of lead from used batteries.
+In medicine, it is used in chelation therapy for mercury and lead poisoning and as an anticoagulant for blood samples.